-Event Name: Event Location: Event Date:
+Event Name: Event Date:

+Event Location:

-Pro Name of otester/Appellant: Race Number:
+Pr Name of otester/Appellant: Race Number:

-Pr Address of otester/Appellant Email:
+Pı Address of rotester/Appellant Email:

 Telephone:

 Prote Name of stee/Respondent: Race Number:

-against by the I must be conditions of the co aint against the conduct of a fellow Athlete o mpetition.
-An Appeal is a request for a revie must have substantial evidence, including w in a Protest or Appeal hearing.
-All Protests f NZD\$50. w of a decision made itnesses, and you
+against by the l must be accomp conditions of the co Head Referee.
+You willing to take part panied with the fee c w of a decision made itnesses, and you

-What ty pe of Protest is invo Ived?
+What ty • lved?
 Tick one box only.

-Protest Concerning the Course
+Protest Concerning

 Protest Against An other Athlete or a Technical Official

-Protest Concerning g Eligibility
+Protest Concerning ş Eligibility

-Protest Concerning g Timekeeping
+Protest Concerning

 Protest Concerning g Equipment

 Appeal against De cision of Head Referee

-feree to complete to a data dia tanàna dia da

-rised their intention to protest: Protest form and fee received:
+Time a rised their intention to protest: Protest form and fee received:

-i iiiie a t willon completed 1 10test 101111 and 1ee 1eee1ved.